meeradevidinakaran/RAG-Knowledge-Agent-ChatBot/README.md

 4. Slow Turnaround: Analysts have to manually open these files, search for data, and write emails.
 5. Hallucinations: When staff try to use generic ChatGPT, it invents fake numbers because it doesn't have access to NovaCart's private internal data.

-**Objective:**
+# Objective:
 Build a Retrieval-Augmented Generation (RAG) workflow that:
 1. Ingests metrics and documentation from multiple sources
 2. Embeds and indexes content for semantic retrieval
-3. Responds to user queries with grounded, source-cited answers only
+3. Responds to user queries with grounded, source-cited answers only.

-**Goal**
-Build an AI agent workflow using RAG framework.
-That will retrieve the necessary data from the internal knowledge sources attached and return a relevant message if the required data is not available in the source.
+4. Retrieve the necessary data from the internal knowledge sources attached and return a relevant message if the required data is not available in the source.

-**Approach(high-level)**
+# Approach(high-level)

 1. We will use the **n8n platform** for building this workflow.
 2. There will be one **Ingestion Pipeline** : for chunking and storing the Nova Cart's ( internal data ) in a Vector Database ( on Pinecone platform ).